TITLE I FEDERAL GRANT PROGRAM

 Notice of Right to Know Teacher Qualifications

-2. Whether the teacher is teaching under emergency or temporary status that waives state licensing requirements.
+- Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and

 Parents should contact the school offices for this information.